LinuxAtDuke/Intro-To-Linux/README.md

 13. Use diff and display the differences of sizes file in your primary directory, and the one in the archive.

 <a name='unit4'></a>
-## Unit 4: Exploring Methods of Data Transference
+## Unit 4: Exploring Methods of Moving Data

 **scp**